Rodne Galicha: Anti-mining Advocacy

 Environmental defenders demanded documents such as a foreshore lease agreement and Philippine Ports Authority to construct a private port which APMC failed to present during an informal negotiation facilitated by a Philippine National Police (PNP) officer on January 31, 2023, evening while deploying a full-gear riot police port allegedly to maintain peace and order.

-The following day of February 1, the PNP anti-riot force, knowledgeable of the failure of the mining company to present papers, unsuccesfully ushered the mining trucks filled with nickel ore to pass through the human barricade.
+The following day of February 1, the PNP anti-riot force, knowledgeable of the failure of the mining company to present papers, unsuccessfully ushered the mining trucks filled with nickel ore to pass through the human barricade.
 On the same day, DENR issued a notice of violation (NoV) which was then received by APMC on February 2, 2023.
 The NoV highlights violations of Presidential Decree 1067 or the Water Code of the Philippines and DENR Department Administrative Order (DAO) 2004-24 for lack of foreshore lease contract.

 Another NoV was issued for lack of Environmental Compliance Certificate (ECC) in the construction of a private port, violating Presidential Decree 1586 or the Philippine Environmental Impact Statement System.

 In the morning of February 3, 2023, the barricade was broken and PNP's anti-riot force successfully led four trucks to pass through and enter the port area.
 Two persons were injured.
 On the same day, a third NoV was issued informing APMC of the lack of special cutting of trees permit violating Presidential Decree 705 or the Revised Forestry Code of the Philippines as amended by Executive Order 277 and further amended by Republic Act 7161.

 On February 6, 2023, DENR ordered APMC to cease and desist from utilizing the port, hauling nickel ores from the contract area to the port, suspending ore transport permits and denying the application for miscellaneous lease agreement.
 The order also includes filing of relevant cases against APMC and an on the ground investigation.
 Eventually, PPA admitted that the mining company has no permit to construct a private port.

 The barricade camp continues until now with the demand to cancel the mineral production sharing agreement (MPSA) of APMC.

 Galicha now serves as spokesperson and secretary-general of Save Sibuyan, a consortium of more than twenty-five multi-sectoral local formations, organizations and institutions based in Sibuyan Island.

 A Haribon Foundation member, Galicha was involved in Alyansa Tigil Mina (ATM) traveling to different mining-affected communities in the Philippines - exposing the struggles of indigenous peoples and the grassroots, including human rights violations and environmental degradation.
 He supports the passage of the Alternative Minerals Management Bills pending in the House of Representatives and calls for the repeal of the Mining Act of 1995.

 Galicha was actively involved in the Save Palawan Movement aiming to save the Philippine's last ecological frontier, Palawan, from mining destruction.
 The movement has already gathered more than seven million signatures to halt mining in Palawan and other key biodiversity areas in the country, critical watersheds, agricultural areas, tourism sites and island ecosystems, among others.